 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-Travis is my son and he recently wrote this article for Christian Today in regard to the upcoming election.
+Travis is my son and he recently wrote this article in regard to the upcoming election.

 How would Jesus vote?

 In just a short time Australians will head to the polls to elect the 46th Parliament of Australia.
 Prime Minister Scott Morrison will be looking to lead the Coalition to a third term in office while Opposition Leader Bill Shorten will be seeking to lead the Labor Party back into power.
 How should Christians be voting this election?
 Spoiler alert: It’s complicated!

 No Christian way to vote

 Despite what people tell you, there is no “Christian” way to vote.
 Jesus isn’t on the ballot; we will have to choose from a list of flawed candidates.
 Conservative parties often claim to best represent Christian views with policies designed to protect religious freedoms and the family.
 Progressive parties also claim to represent Christian views with compassionate policies for the least of these.

 Conservative politicians tend to fight strongly against abortion.
 They fight for the rights of the unborn because they rightly believe it is a matter of justice.
 Why though do conservative politicians fight for rights of the unborn but not also fight just as hard for the rights of children in immigration detention?

 If you’re going to fight for the rights of children surely you should fight for all children in all locations.
 Progressive politicians tend to fight for the rights of innocent children who are in immigration detention and that is good.
 I wonder however why progressive politicians don’t also fight just as hard for innocent children in the womb?
 Surely all children deservecompassion.